 Real Logic has been setup by Martin Thompson and draws on his network of performance experts.
 Clients include messaging system providers, financial exchanges, hedgefunds, banks, and large web based companies.

-Martin has over 2 decades of experience building complex and high-performance computing systems.
+Martin is a Java Champion with over 2 decades of experience building complex and high-performance computing systems.
 He is most recently known for his work on Aeron and SBE.
 Previously at LMAX he was the co-founder and CTO when he created the Disruptor.
 Prior to LMAX Martin worked for Betfair, three different content companies wrestling with the world largest product catalogues, and was a lead on some of the most significant C++ and Java systems of the 1990s in the automotive and finance domains.

 Believing in Mechanical Sympathy he started the hugely popular blog and discussion group of the same name.
 Mechanical Sympathy is about having sufficient understanding of the underlying stack and hardware to achieve great performance from our software.

 While typically called in to help clients with performance problems, Martin is often "trapped" by clients who want his help with the whole software development lifecycle once they sample his delivery approach.